Abbotsford, Victoria: Industry

 Abbotsford is home to Carlton & United Breweries, the company which produces Victoria Bitter and Foster's Lager.
 The malt smell of brewing often fills the surrounding area.
 Visitors can see the beer making process at the Carlton Brewhouse centre and tour the brewery.
-Smaller breweries such as Moon Dog Craft Brewery and Bodriggy Brewing Co are also located in Abbotsford.
+More recently established microbreweries are also located in Abbotsford.

 Recreation and leisure

-Dights Falls, where the Merri Creek and Yarra River joins, is a short walk from the Collingwood Children's Farm and is a favourite spot for kayakers and picnickers.
-Cyclists pass through the farm on the Yarra River Trail, which follows the Yarra River from the city to Dight's Falls, where it meets the Merri Creek Trail.
+Dights Falls, where the Merri Creek and Yarra River converge, is a short walk from the Collingwood Children's Farm.
+The area was a significant meeting place for peoples of the Kulin nation, where trade, ceremonies and law matters would take place.
+It remains a significant cultural and recreational site.
+Pedestrians pass through Collingwood Children's Farm on the Yarra River Trail, which follows the Yarra River from the city to Dight's Falls, where it meets the Merri Creek Trail.
 This also forms part of the Capital City Trail.

-Studley Park, an extensive parkland which merges with the larger Yarra Bend Park, contains Dights Falls and features within it a golf course, sports grounds, and small pockets of natural forest.
+On the eastern side of the Yarra opposite Abbotsford, Studley Park, an extensive parkland which merges with the larger Yarra Bend Park, contains Dights Falls and features within it a golf course, sports grounds, and small pockets of remnant bushland.

 Local landmarks

 Victoria Park was the home ground of the Collingwood Football Club from its inception in 1892 until 2005.
-AFL matches are no longer played there, but Collingwood's reserves team are scheduled to play in nine matches per season in the VFL competition from 2010 onwards.
+AFL matches are no longer played there, but Collingwood Football Club's VFL matches are played each season at Victoria Park, with free public entry.

 Collingwood Children's Farm was established in 1979 by the local community with the support of the former City of Collingwood and the former Department of Education to give city children "a taste of country life".
 It is located next to the grounds of the Abbotsford Convent Arts Precinct and a Steiner School, on a bend in the Yarra River.
-It is a small-holding, fully functioning working farm with Rare Breeds livestock, vegetable gardens and fruit orchards.
-Community Garden Plots are also a part of the Farm.
-Eggs and seasonal produce are for sale, and visitors are encouraged to interact with farm animals through activities such as cow milking (daily at 10am and 4pm).
-The Collingwood Children's Farm is sited on the Abbotsford Precinct Heritage Farmlands, the oldest continually farmland in the state of Victoria; farming commenced in 1838 (although anecdotal evidence suggests farming commenced as early as 1836) and has continued uninterrupted since that time.
+It is a small-holding, fully functioning working farm with rare breeds of livestock, vegetable gardens and fruit orchards.
+Community Garden plots are also a part of the Farm.
+Eggs and seasonal produce are for sale, and visitors are encouraged to interact with farm animals through activities such as cow milking.
+The Collingwood Children's Farm is sited on the Abbotsford Precinct Heritage Farmlands, the oldest continually farmland in the state of Victoria; farming commenced in 1838 (although anecdotal evidence suggests farming commenced as early as 1836) and has continued uninterrupted since then.
 The former convent itself was also home to the Lincoln Early Childhood Studies Institute and a campus of La Trobe University for a while, but is now the site of a community and arts precinct use after protracted negotiations between developers, the state government and the Yarra City Council.
+The Abbotsford Convent site was added to the Australian National Heritage List in 2017, recognizing its significance as Australia's largest arts and cultural precinct housed within 11 historic buildings and gardens.

 The Skipping Girl Sign, the first animated sequence neon sign in Australia, is located at 627 Victoria Street.